mizumoto-cn/mizumoto-cn.github.io/_posts/2022-06-25-Go-and-MicroServices-Foreword.md

 ![API gateway & micro-services](/assets/img/micro-service-column/APIgateway&microservices.png)

-API gateway: routing, authorization, rate limiting, circuit breaker, load balancing, etc..
-Basically API gateway handles horizontal functions which are not business related.
+API gateway: routing, authorization, rate limiting, circuit breaker, load balancing, etc. Basically, the API gateway handles horizontal functions which are not business-related.

-BFF(Backend for Frontend): This is a layer that mainly does the data assembly, and provides unified and user-friendly API interfaces to the client/web/mobile etc..
-BFF can be separated into multiple parts according to the needs or importance of the APIs.
+BFF(Backend for Frontend): This is a layer that mainly does the data assembly, and provides unified and user-friendly API interfaces to the client/web/mobile etc. BFF can be separated into multiple parts according to the needs or importance of the APIs.

 BFF advantages:
 - light-weight interaction: streamlining and aggregation of protocols.